hausanlp/hausanlp.github.io/content/authors/shamsu/_index.md

 education:
   courses:
-  - course: PhD in Computer Science (In View)
+  - course: PhD in Computer Science (Ongoing)
     institution: The University of Porto, Portugal.
   - course: MSc in Computer Science
     institution: The University of Manchester, UK